-We must understand that there are more cells and systems involved in the color story of our skin.
-Aside from the melanocyte (the cell of the main discussion here), note that the keratinocyte, the innate immune system, circulatory system, and adaptive immune system all contribute to color.
+We must understand that there are more cells and systems involved in the colour story of our skin.
+Aside from the melanocyte (the cell of the main discussion here), note that the keratinocyte, the innate immune system, circulatory system, and adaptive immune system all contribute to colour.

-The main reason we are not getting the best results for our clients struggling with pigmentation merely is because we do not take the time to think through the process well enough to determine the best home care and in clinic treatment program for the individual in front of us.
+The main reason we are not getting the best results for our clients struggling with pigmentation merely is that we do not take the time to think through the process well enough to determine the best home care and in-clinic treatment program for the individual in front of us.

 If the skin barrier is not functioning well to start with, then the results obtained will be limited at best.
 Skin health is equally as important as choosing the treatment modality.
 It is also vital to provide treatments in the right season to prevent an even higher risk of pigmentation for our clients.The answers, of course, lie in an in-depth consultation process.